 The Library’s Circulation Desk is part of Access Services.

-A fine of 10 cents per book is charged for each day that a book is overdue.
-Fines are not calculated for days when the Library is closed, and fines do not exceed the cost of the book.
-Patrons are liable for the replacement cost for lost materials plus a $10 nonrefundable processing fee.
-If the material is returned within 6 months of the payment, a refund for the replacement cost (minus the processing charge and fines calculated from date due to the date returned) can be made.
+A replacement fee of $45 or the list price of the item is charged when it is 28 days overdue.
+Patrons are liable for the replacement cost for lost materials.
+If the material is returned within 6 months of the payment, a refund for the replacement cost can be made.

 Note.
-Students who have overdue materials or fines will have their borrowing privileges suspended 2 weeks after the fine notice.
+Students who have overdue materials or replacement fees will have their borrowing privileges suspended 28 days after the overdue notice.
 It is Worcester State University policy that students (including former students) owing money to the Library will not be permitted to register for classes or to be issued a transcript.
 Accounts must be paid in full before we can clear you with the Registrar’s Office.

 Holds & reservations